WELLCOMM (Wellbeing and Communities)

 Culture, arts and community engagement can benefit wellbeing, but how do our neighbourhoods influence our participation?

-In this project we analysed data from six cohort studies on health and community participation to explore the long-term benefits of community activities for wellbeing: arts participation, culture and heritage, sports and nature activities, volunteering and community groups.
+In this project we analysed data from six UK cohort studies on health and community participation to explore the long-term benefits of community activities for wellbeing: arts participation, culture and heritage, sports and nature activities, volunteering and community groups.
 A key focus in this project was on geography, so whether different neighbourhoods had different levels of engagement and benefit from community activities.
 As the COVID-19 pandemic took place during this study, we also looked at the impact of the pandemic on community engagement and participation.

 Key findings